BUILDING CAREERS FOR NEW YORK CITY'S NEXT GENERATION OF TRAINED AND SKILLED CONSTRUCTION PROFESSIONALS

 The skills involved in creating New York City’s breathtaking skyline and network of roads, bridges, tunnels and other infrastructure require the best-trained, safest construction professionals in the world.
 Construction Skills provides the training and the access to the exciting and rewarding careers available in the unionized construction industry.
 Our graduates are not only helping to shape New York City’s skyline—they are building bright futures.

-- Patrick Dolan Jr., Steamfitters Local Union 638
+- Patrick Dolan Jr., President, Enterprise Association of Steamfitters Local 638

-- Paul Fernandes, New York City and Vicinity Carpenters Labor Management
+- Paul Fernandes, Executive Director, New York City and Vicinity Carpenters Labor Management Corporation

-- James Mahoney, New York State Ironworkers District Council
+- James Mahoney, President, NYS Ironworkers District Council

-- Raymond G. McGuire, Esq., Kauff, McGuire & Margolis LLP
+- Raymond G. McGuire, Esq., Partner, Kauff, McGuire & Margolis LLP

-- Jonathan Westin, New York Communities for Change
+- Jonathan Westin, Executive Director, New York Communities for Change

 Edward J. Malloy was instrumental in changing the face of the construction industry.
 Together with industry leaders, he founded Construction Skills 2000 which has grown into the successful program that it is today.
 In honor of the commitment to excellence that Mr. Malloy brought to the initiative, Construction Skills 2000 was renamed The Edward J. Malloy Initiative for Construction Skills, Inc.